xavierpok/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * Same as `add`, no duplicate names (case-sensitive) are allowed.
-* Updates the last modified time of the given person to the current time when executed
+* Updates the last modified time of the given person to the current time when executed.

 Examples:
 *  `edit 1 n/John Sick p/87654321 t/` edits the 1st person’s name, phone number and clears the tags in the current displayed list.